Last Updated on February 15, 2023 by DMEditor

 If you would like to give Wrike a try, you can sign up for their free plan here.

-Like Wrike, Trello also has a free plan available.
+Like Wrike, Trello also has a free plan available with no free trial restrictions.
 The free plan lets you have unlimited users, unlimited personal boards, unlimited cards, unlimited lists, up to 10 team boards, 1 power upper board, simple automation and commands, and 50 command runs per month.

-The Business Class plan costs $9.99 per user per month, and includes everything from the free plan, as well as priority support, observers, custom backgrounds and stickers, unlimited team boards, board collections, team board templates, unlimited power-ups, custom fields, list limits, card repeater, calendar view, map view, voting, advanced automation with Butler, and security features.
+The Business Class plan costs $9.99 per user per month and includes everything from the free plan, as well as priority customer support, observers, custom backgrounds and stickers, unlimited team boards, board collections, team board templates, unlimited power-ups, custom fields, list limits, card repeater (good for recurring tasks), calendar view, a map view, voting, advanced automation with Butler, and security features.

 If you would like to try Trello, you can sign up for their forever free plan here.

-After looking at both Wrike and Trello in-depth, we have reached a verdict.
+After looking at both Wrike and Trello management software tools in-depth, we have reached a verdict.